Family sues after 26-year-old EMT is shot and killed by police in her own home

 "I was more concerned for her washing her hands than her dying at home," Palmer added.

+According to the lawsuit, they had a "knock and announce" search warrant for Taylor's apartment, and were looking for a man who lived in a different part of Louisville who had already been apprehended by LMPD the previous day.

-In the search warrant, obtained by CBS News, police stated that Walker and the other man, Jamarcus Cordell Glover, were acquaintances and had been observed transporting packages suspected to be drugs from the address.
+The search warrant, obtained by CBS News, named two men: Adrian Orlandes Walker and Jamarcus Cordell Glover, and said they had been observed transporting packages suspected to be drugs from the address.
+The search warrant does not name Kenneth Walker.

 The family's lawsuit alleges, "The officers then entered Breonna's home without knocking and without announcing themselves as police officers.
 The Defendants then proceeded to spray gunfire into the residence with a total disregard for the value of human life."
 Breonna Taylor was struck eight times.